The Golden Thread

 During this period the world began to be populated, not once, but twice on account of the great flood in Noah's day:

 - Cities were built

-- Wars fought
+- Wars were fought

 - Inventions, innovations, and languages were developed creating a rich history of peoples and events studied today by archeologists and historians.

-The Bible, however, is only interested in these histories in so far as they intersect from time to time with the history of the progress of this one family began by Abraham, the man specifically chosen by God for a special purpose.
-It's as if the history of the world is this gray backdrop in the Bible and the story of Abraham and his descendants is a bright, golden thread that stretches from Genesis all the way through Revelation.
+The Bible, however, is only interested in these histories in so far as they intersect from time to time with the history of the progress of this one family begun by Abraham, the man specifically chosen by God for a special purpose.
+It's as if the history of the world is a gray backdrop in the Bible and the story of Abraham and his descendants is a bright, golden thread that stretches from Genesis all the way through to Revelation.
 No matter what is happening in the world, great or small, that golden thread is visible from its beginning with Abraham all through every chapter of history until it finds its natural completion and end point in Jesus Christ.
-We see it's beginning in Genesis with the formation of twelve families who through various circumstances find themselves sojourning (living temporarily) in Egypt because of the famine.
+We see its beginning in Genesis with the formation of twelve families who through various circumstances find themselves sojourning (living temporarily) in Egypt because of the famine.

 In Exodus we will follow that golden thread as we see that clan of families transformed into a nation and observe as that nation: